 Capital assets are reported in the applicable governmental columns on the government-wide financial statements.
 Capital assets are defined by the School as assets with an initial individual cost of more than \$750 and an estimated useful life of more than one year.
 Such assets are recorded at historical cost.
 Donated capital assets are recorded at their estimated fair market values at the date of donation.

-The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend assets' lives are not capitalized.
+The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend asset lives are not capitalized.
 Capital assets of the School are depreciated using the straight-line method over the following estimated useful lives:

-Estimated

-Useful

-Asset Class Lives (years)
+Asset Class Estimated useful lives (years)

+Buildings and fixed equipment 5 - 15

+Improvements other than buildings 5 - 7

 Furniture, fixtures and equipment 5 - 7

-Improvements other than buildings 5

-IT equipment 3

 Computer software 3

 Audio visual equipment 5 - 7

+Information technology equipment 3

-8. Prepaid expense
+8. Prepaid Expenses

-Payment made to vendors for services that will benefit periods beyond June 30, 2017, are recorded as prepaid expenses in both the government-wide and fund financial statements.
+Payment made to vendors for services that will benefit periods beyond June 30, 2017, are recorded as prepaid expenses in both government-wide and fund financial statements.